Parkinson's study checks vitamin B6 levels

 Summary

 This study looked at vitamin B6 levels in 288 people with Parkinson's disease.
-The goal was to find out how common abnormal B6 levels are and whether they relate to age, sex, race, or other factors.
-Results were compared to historical data from people without Parkinson's.
+Researchers wanted to find out how common abnormal B6 levels are and whether they relate to age, sex, race, or other factors.
+The study did not test any treatment—it only measured and compared B6 levels to historical data.

 Disclaimer